 If your holiday itinerary is more complicated, for example multiple destinations, dangerous activities, working and living with the local population, or you are away for over one month, we would encourage you to go to a private travel clinic for a "travel risk assessment".
 They will also be able to provide private vaccinations for Hepatitis B, Rabies, Japanese Encephalitis, Meningitis ACW and Y and Yellow Fever.
 You can still have the free ones here at Waterfield House Surgery.

-Read the latest health advice for the country you're travelling to on the Fit for Travel website, and check the travel safety updates with the Foreign & Commonwealth Office.
+Read the latest health advice for the country you're travelling to on the Travel Health Pro website, and check the travel safety updates with the Foreign & Commonwealth Office.

 Prepare a kit of travel health essentials, including sunscreen, painkillers, antiseptic, insect repellent and anti-diarrhoea pills.
 These will be useful wherever you're going.